Sheena McDonald: Early life

 She was the daughter of Very Rev William J. G. McDonald, minister of Mayfield church in Edinburgh, and Moderator of the General Assembly of the Church of Scotland in 1989.
 He himself was a broadcaster, contributing to Thought for the Day for many years.
+She has a sister and a brother.

-She was a pupil at George Watson's Ladies College, and then read English at the University of Edinburgh from where she graduated in 1976 before gaining a postgraduate certificate in radio, film and television studies from the University of Bristol.
-Whilst at university in Edinburgh, she had a relationship with then-Rector Gordon Brown.
-She also co-founded the Edinburgh Festival Fringe newspaper Festival Times with Garfield Kennedy.
+She was brought up in the Southside of Edinburgh, and was a pupil at George Watson's Ladies College, and then studied English at the University of Edinburgh from where she graduated in 1976 before gaining a postgraduate certificate in radio, film and television studies from the University of Bristol.
+Whilst at university in Edinburgh, she had a relationship with then-Rector and fellow student Gordon Brown.

 Broadcasting

 In 1978 she began her professional broadcasting career as a producer and presenter at BBC Radio Scotland.
-She switched to television in 1981 as a presenter, continuity announcer and newsreader at STV, then went freelance in 1986, moving on to anchor such national radio and television news programmes as The World at One, Channel 4 News, 'The World This Week', After Dark and International Question Time and, in 1995, she received the first-ever 'Woman in Film and Television' Award.
+She switched to television in 1981 as a presenter, continuity announcer and newsreader at STV, then went freelance in 1986, moving on to anchor such national radio and television news programmes as The World at One, Channel 4 News, The World This Week, After Dark and International Question Time and, in 1995, she received the first-ever 'Woman in Film and Television' Award.
+On 11 May 1995, McDonald chaired the panel discussion which followed the broadcast by Channel 4 of Allan Francovich's documentary The Maltese Double Cross, which challenged the official view of who was responsible for planting the bomb that brought down PanAm flight 103 over Lockerbie in Scotland on 21 December 1988.

+Journalism

+McDonald co-founded the Edinburgh Festival Fringe newspaper Festival Times with Garfield Kennedy and wrote the "Central Belt" column for The List magazine between 1987 and 1989.